Adaptive Metric Dimensionality Reduction: Adaptive dimensionality reduction: Metric case

 In this section we extend the statistical analysis of Section \ref{sec:warmup} from Euclidean spaces to the general metric case.
 Suppose $(\X,\rho)$ is a metric space and we receive the training sample $(X_i,Y_i)$, $i=1,\ldots,n$, with $X_i\in\X$ and $Y_i\in\set{-1,1}$.
-Following \citet{DBLP:journals/jmlr/LuxburgB04} and \citet{DBLP:conf/colt/GottliebKK10}, the classifier we construct will be a Lipschitz function (whose predictions are computed via Lipschitz extension that in turn uses approximate nearest neighbor search) --- but with the added twist of a dimensionality reduction preprocessing step.
+Following von Luxburg and Bousquet \citet{DBLP:journals/jmlr/LuxburgB04} and Gottlieb et al.\ \citet{DBLP:journals/tit/GottliebKK14}, the classifier we construct will be a Lipschitz function (whose predictions are computed via Lipschitz extension that in turn uses approximate nearest neighbor search) --- but with the added twist of a dimensionality reduction preprocessing step.
+To motivate this approach, let us recall some results from \citet{DBLP:journals/jmlr/LuxburgB04,DBLP:journals/tit/GottliebKK14}. von Luxburg and Bousquet \citet{DBLP:journals/jmlr/LuxburgB04} made the simple but powerful observation that $1$-Nearest-Neighbor ($1$-NN) classification is essentially equivalent to computing a real-valued Lipschitz extension $h$ from the $\pm1$-labeled sample points, and classifying test points by thresholding $h$ at $0$.
+This made the 1-NN classifier amenable to analysis by Rademacher complexity and fat-shattering dimension techniques.
+In particular, the $1$-NN classifier (and hence the Lipschitz extension it induces) can be computed efficiently within any fixed additive precision, formalized as follows. \begin{theorem}[\cite{DBLP:journals/tit/GottliebKK14}] Let $(\X,\rho)$ be a metric space, and fix $0 < \eps < \frac{1}{32}$.
+For a sample $S$ consisting of $n$ labeled points $(x_1,y_1),\ldots,(x_n,y_n)\in\X\times\set{-1,1}$, with $d=\ddim(\set{x_1,\ldots,x_n})$, let $f^*:\X\to\R$ be a {\em Lipschitz extension} of $S$, meaning that (a) $f^*(x_i)=y_i$ for all $i\in[n]$, (b) $f^*$ is $L$-Lipschitz (c) there is no $f':\X\to\R$ satisfying (a) with a Lipschitz constant smaller than $L$.
+Then there is a function $\tilde f:\X\to\R$ such that \bit \item[(i)] $\tilde f(x)$ can be evaluated at each $x\in\X$ in time $2^{O(d)}\log n + \eps^{-O(d)}$, after an initial computation of $(2^{O(d)} \log n + \eps^{-O(d)})n$ time; \item[(ii)] $|\tilde f(x)-f^*(x)| \le 2\eps$ for all $x\in\X$. \eit \end{theorem} As shown ibid., the $\eps$-approximation causes a very mild degradation of the generalization bounds.
+The exponential dependence of the runtime --- both the precomputation and the evaluation on new points --- on $\ddim(S)$ stands to benefit a great deal from even a slight reduction in dimensionality.